Semantic Labeling for Third-Party Cybersecurity Risk Assessment: A Semi-Supervised Approach to Intent-Aware Question Retrieval: Evaluation

-The LLM-only baseline incurs substantial overhead due to repeated per-question inference (57{,}146 tokens; 322\,s).
-SSSL reduces LLM usage by concentrating annotation on a smaller set of representative clusters (131 labels), cutting token usage from 57{,}146 to 34{,}527 (a 39.6\% reduction) and runtime from 322\,s to 214\,s (a 33.5\% reduction) during the LLM phase.
-Crucially, the kNN prediction phase eliminates LLM calls entirely (0 tokens) and runs in 0.22\,s, yielding a \(\sim\)1460\(\times\) speedup over LLM-only inference (322\,s \(\rightarrow\) 0.22\,s) and a \(\sim\)1500\(\times\) reduction in energy (0.003\,kWh \(\rightarrow\) 0.000002\,kWh).
+The baseline incurs substantial overhead due to repeated per-question inference (3.5x slower overall).
+During Phase-I, SSSL-I reduces LLM usage by concentrating annotation on a smaller set of representative clusters (106 labels), cutting token usage from 55{,}848 to 29{,}471 (a 52.9\% reduction) and runtime from 314\,s to 197\,s (a 62.7\% reduction).
+Crucially, SSSL-II eliminates LLM calls during Phase-II (0 tokens) and runs in 0.22\,s, yielding a \(\sim\)1673\(\times\) speedup over baseline annotation (368\,s \(\rightarrow\) 0.22\,s) and a \(\sim\)1500\(\times\) reduction in energy (0.003\,kWh \(\rightarrow\) 0.000002\,kWh).
 These results highlight that SSSL can support large-scale deployment by separating expensive label discovery from low-cost label assignment.